This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You will be able to drink liquids and eat certain foods once your stomach function returns after surgery.
 You may be given ice chips at first.
 Then you will get liquids such as water, broth, juice, and clear soft drinks.
 If your stomach does not become upset, you may then be given soft foods, such as ice cream and applesauce.
 Once you can eat soft foods easily, you may slowly begin to eat solid foods.

-You may bleed more than expected or get an infection.
+You may bleed more than expected or develop pneumonia.
+You may have trouble breathing.
 You may develop an irregular heartbeat.
 Fluid may build up around your lungs or heart.
+You may have decreased blood flow to your heart.
 You may have trouble breathing.
-You may get a blood clot in your limb.
+You may get a blood clot in your lung.
 This may become life-threatening.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.